 Thing to Know #1: SEO Is a HUGE Referral Source for News Publications’ Web Traffic

 According to recent research, 68% of U.S. adults surveyed get their news at least sometimes from news websites and apps, and 65% said they get their news at least sometimes from search.
-In tandem, these statistics emphasize the sizable reward for journalists to prioritize SEO (in addition to the work that the SEO team does).
+In tandem, these statistics emphasize the sizable reward for journalists to prioritize SEO (in addition to the SEO team’s work).

 Thing #2 to Know: Search Engines, Like Google, Try Their Best To Match Searchers With Relevant Content.
 And Using Literal Language Helps.

-Boiled down, the goal of search engines is to match searchers with relevant content.
+The goal of search engines is to match searchers with relevant content.
 To make a strong match, it helps to think literally about the keywords that you would use if they were trying to find their article.
-And then sprinkle them in important areas throughout the piece.
+And then sprinkle them in critical areas throughout the piece.

-While in-depth keyword research is great, I would suggest that as a journalist, perhaps you don’t need to venture further than that.
-The SEO team’s specialty is keyword research and can be left to them.
+While in-depth keyword research is excellent, journalists needn’t venture further than that.
+The SEO team specializes in keyword research – so you can leave that to them.

 Do use relevant keywords, don’t keyword stuff

 Google’s John Mueller elaborates on this idea, as covered in a December 2020 article from Search Engine Journal: